litchipi/blog/posts/rust/containers_in_rust/part2.md

 the container.

 ## Introducing the `structopt` crate
-The [structopt crate][structopt-cratesio] is a very usefull tool to parse arguments from the commandline (using the `clap` crates as a backend).
+The [structopt crate][structopt-cratesio] is a very useful tool to parse arguments from the commandline (using the `clap` crates as a backend).
 The method is very straightforward, by defining a [struct][rustbook-struct] containing all the arguments:
 ```rust